 Here is your chance to have your say on how West Lancashire Borough Council should spend money raised from the Community Infrastructure Levy (CIL).

-CIL allows the Council to raise funds from developers who are undertaking new building projects in the Borough.
-The money the Council collects must be used to pay for a wide range of infrastructure needed to support new development across the Borough.
-This can include open spaces, parks, play areas, outdoor sports facilities, playing pitches, cycle paths, footpaths, and community facilities.
+The Community Infrastructure Levy (CIL) allows the Council to raise funds from developers who are undertaking new building projects in the Borough and must be reinvested in infrastructure to support new development across the Borough.

 Due to national guidance the public consultation regarding those Ormskirk projects is limited to Ormskirk residents and businesses.